Clay-Ferguson/quantizr/README.md

 Quanta is a browser-based SPA (Single Page App), that works on both mobile and desktop browsers.

-The languages and tech stack is as follows: Java Language, SpringBoot FAT Jar with embedded Tomcat on back end, TypeScript & Bootstrap (CSS), ReactJS+Redux front end.
+The languages and tech stack is as follows: Java Language, SpringBoot FAT Jar with embedded Tomcat on back end, TypeScript & Bootstrap (CSS), ReactJS front end.
 Deployed and installed via docker (docker compose), MongoDB as the data store, as well as the GO Lang version of IPFS.

 ## Project Funding